 Since joining the firm in 2005, he has viewed his role with the natural feeling of wanting to serve first and then making a conscious choice to aspire to lead and while he prides himself on the team he has built at SC&H Capital – the investment banking and advisory practice of SC&H – it’s a rare occasion when you’ll be able to get Chris to take ownership for the growth and success of the practice.
 It’s all about the team — all day, every day, he will tell you.

-As the founder of SC&H Capital, Chris preaches that everything the practice does needs to be about what is in the best of the client, and that the root of everything is in the strategy to exceed every clients’ expectations.
+As the Founder and Managing Director of SC&H Capital, Chris preaches that everything the practice does needs to be about what is in the best of the client, and that the root of everything is in the strategy to exceed every clients’ expectations.
 But it’s not only the client who Chris and the SC&H Capital team has top of mind — they will never let a referral partner down.

 In addition to his 30+ years of investment banking experience, Chris has served as a corporate strategy professor in two graduate schools of business; the Loyola University Sellinger School of Business and the Johns Hopkins University Carey Business School, where he served as the Director of the M.B.A.
 Capstone Program for over 10 years.

 The only thing more memorable than Chris’ penchant for turning everything into a teaching moment, are his socks.
 His collection is diverse and loud — he owns more than 100 pairs and rarely wears the same pair twice in one year – it’s what helps him to get his foot in the door, so to speak.

 With experience spanning various industries — including healthcare, federal government contracting, information technology, manufacturing, distribution, and business services — Chris’ transactional and advisory service engagements have reached over $8 billion, in aggregate.